Merkwurdichliebe/beacon2map/README.md

 - Note the heading as precisely as possible (North = 0, East = 90, South = 180; West = 270).
 - Note the distance to the beacon.
 - Note the current depth.
 - Add a short name, a marker type and a description (optional).
-If the location should be marked as "Done", enter a lowercase 'x' in the Done column.
+If the location needs to be marked as "Done", enter a lowercase 'x' in the Done column.

 This app was designed as an exploration aid for the video game Subnautica.